preact-tech/libtofcore/README.md

 ## Python Bindings installation

-At project's root directory, run:
+From wrappers/python directory run setup.py:

 ```
+cd tofcore/wrappers/python
- pip install --user .
+python3 setup.py install --user
 ```

-This will install the python package `pytofcore` in your python site-packages directory.
+This will install the python package `pytofcore` in your personal python site-packages directory.

 # Testing
-NOTE: For tests to run successfully, create a symbolic link to `pytofcore.xxx.so` inside `tests` directory.
-The `.so` file is in build directory.
-Alternatively, you can install the `pytofcore` package using `pip`
+NOTE: For tests to run successfully python needs to know where to find the `pytofcore.xxx.so` file.
+Either install the module as described above or add the build location for the .so file(s) to the PYTHONPATH environment variable.

 To run unit tests, use the following commnad from project's root directory:
 ```
 python3 -m pytest -m "not functional" -v .
 ```

 Those set of tests can run when there is no camera connected to PC.

 Functional tests with a camera connected to PC can be executed with the following command
 ```